-Monthly Drought Status Summary: January 2018
+Monthly Drought Status Summary: March 2018

 At the end of each month, the MTC produces the short-term drought status update based on U.S. Drought Monitor's maps for the past four weeks.
 An email with the latest map and summary is sent to interested parties.